Banzendorf: Under Nazi rule

 The small village society was rather less hit by the first dictatorial measurements aiming at democrats, and communists, and also anti-Semitic and racist discrimination of Jews and Gypsies did not find direct targets in Banzendorf.
 But with the transformation of the German economy from an open economy competing in world business into a command production system under austerity and autarky apt for war production, agriculture played an important role.
 Also within the garbled Nazi ideology farmers were hailed as workers in concrete matters without any over-spiritualisation, which Nazis considered to be decadent, as breeders of children and livestock (Cf. Blood and soil).
 As part of the statalist and corporatist restructuring of the German production system non-Jewish farmers, if deemed to be of good so-called "Aryan" genes, could get their farm property transformed into an inalienable heredium, neither sellable for commercial reasons nor alienable by way of foreclosure, and to be bequeathed undivided only to one heir (Cf. Reichserbhofgesetz).
 Of course banks granted no credits to such farms anymore, since their houses and land were no real estate anymore but inalienable.

 The volunteer fire brigade, like all over Nazi Germany was militarised in the 1930s, preparing for their future employment in the massive destructions expected in aerial warfare.
 In the course of the Second World War farmers were increasingly subjected to delivery compulsions, using the Nazi farmers organisations as means of control.
 While farmhands, sons and even farmers were recruited for the Wehrmacht forced labourers from German-occupied Europe replaced them.

 In January 1945 the refugees of the trek from Schönborn in the New March were billeted in the houses of the Banzendorfers, raising its population number to the all-time peak of 523 (as of December 1945), among them 254 refugees.
 By May 5 Soviet troops occupied Banzendorf without any fight.
 The population was allowed to stay since as part of the Soviet zone of occupation the area was not to be handed over to Poland like the home villages of the refugees.
-The forced labourers were freed and could return to their home countries: Tragic was the fate of many forced labourers from the Soviet Union facing at home accusations as collaborators and at times even punishments like forced labour in Sibiria.
+The forced labourers were freed and could return to their home countries: Tragic was the fate of many forced labourers from the Soviet Union facing at home accusations as collaborators and at times even punishments like forced labour in Siberia.